prjones/MIS407-Team-1/Tasks.md

 ## Scooter Usage
 ### _Troy_
 >* Tracking scooters, reserving, unlocking, transportation of them.
 Charging and fees
 >* You will need to build the database(s) required to track the current location, battery, reservation status and ID number of the scooters at their stations.
-You can either do this in a SQL database or a .csv
+You can either do this in a SQL database or a .csv --- (partially done)
 >* Requirements:
 >   * Get username (work with Charlie)
 >   * If Ride Now: